darasus/ai-blog/content/the-rise-of-china.md

   influence.
 The Chinese government implemented the Great Leap Forward, a campaign of economic development and rapid industrialization.
 China emerged from the Second World War as one of world's most populous countries.
+intro: >-
+  For thousands of years, China has remained one of the most important and influential civilizations in the world.
+Even when it fell behind other societies in terms of technological and scientific advancement, it always recovered.
+Nowhere is this more apparent than today.

+  For the past few centuries, China has slowly but surely been climbing back from a period of relative obscurity.
+Today, it is once again one of the most powerful countries on Earth, with an economy larger than that of India and a population bigger than any other country except for India and Nigeria.
+Moreover, as numerous industry analysts and experts predict even further growth in the coming decades.
+So what exactly has led to this massive resurgence?
 ---

 ## A brief history of China